mrocklin/mrocklin.github.io/index.md

 I am primarily known for my work on [Dask](https://dask.org), a library for scalable computing with dynamic task scheduling.
-Dask combines a high-speed task scheduler with parallel algorithms to scale exisitng Python libraries like Numpy, Pandas, and Scikit-Learn.
+Dask combines a high-speed task scheduler with parallel algorithms to scale existing Python libraries like Numpy, Pandas, and Scikit-Learn.

 More generally though I work with other core developers within the ecosystem to